edenlightning/lightning/src/lightning_fabric/README.md

 ## When to use the Lightning Trainer?

 - You want to have all the engineering boilerplate handled for you- dozens of features like checkpointing, logging and early stopping out of the box.
 Less hassle, less error prone, easy to try different techniques and feaatures.
-- You want to have good defaults chosen for you- so you can have a better starting point.
+- You want to have good defaults chosen for you - so you can have a better starting point.
 - You want your code to be modular, readable and well structured - easy to share between projects and with collaborators.

 ## Can I use Fabric with my LightningModule or Lightning Callback?